sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/aws.md

 This tutorial shows you how to deploy Sourcegraph via [Docker Compose](https://docs.docker.com/compose/) to a single EC2 instance on AWS.

 > NOTE: Trying to decide how to deploy Sourcegraph?
-See [our recommendations](../index.md) for how to chose a deployment type that suits your needs.
+See [our recommendations](../index.md) for how to choose a deployment type that suits your needs.

 ---